diwasrimal/inventory-management-system/README.md

 └── Reactor.java
 ```

-Again `Main.java` is the entry point. `Main.java` first makes a connection to server on port `4000`
+Again `Main.java` is the entry point. `Main.java` first makes a connection to server with `ClientSock`.
-with `ClientSock`. `ClientSock` establishes the server connection and contains object streams for communication.
+`ClientSock` establishes the server connection and contains object streams for communication.
-It also contains methods that are invoked by `ClientGui` object.
-Allowing communication from GUI to server.
+It also contains methods that later will be invoked by `ClientGui` for communicating with server.

 `Reactor` listens for server messages and reacts to those messages, by invoking some GUI methods.
-It takes `ClientGui`
-as an argument and changes the GUI based on incoming server messages.
+It takes `ClientGui` as an argument and changes the GUI based on incoming server messages.

 #### Utils
 ```